We Love Our Lamb: Summer Lamb ad 2019

-The MLA 'We Love our Lamb' Summer campaign for Australian Lamb in 2019 launched with an underlying message calling upon Australia and New Zealand to unite over a lamb on the barbecue.
-Building on the renewed 'Share the Lamb' platform, the consolidated campaign sets out to tender the 'rosemary sprig' across the ditch and bridge the gap between Australia and New Zealand over something in common, lamb.
+The MLA "We Love our Lamb" Summer campaign for Australian Lamb in 2019 launched with an underlying message calling upon Australia and New Zealand to unite over a lamb on the barbecue.
+Building on the renewed 'Share the Lamb' platform, the consolidated campaign used 'rosemary sprig' imagery to increase lamb consumption in both Australia and New Zealand, whilst appealing to a commonly perceived unity between the two nations.

-Given such, the advertisement features a new long-form advert, which dates back to 1900 when first Australian Prime Minister, Edmund Barton, is concluding the Constitution Act, making New Zealand part of the Commonwealth.
-This actual moment in history then inspires two modern day Australian politicians to merge both Australia and New Zealand.
-This the forms the foundation of the advertisement and sets for both nations to unite over a lamb barbecue, satirically among a floating party in the middle of the Tasman Sea.
+As such, the advertisement campaign features a new long-form advert, which dates back to 1900 when first Australian Prime Minister, Edmund Barton, is concluding the Constitution Act, making New Zealand part of the Commonwealth.
+This actual moment in history then inspires two fictitious modern day Australian politicians in the advert to merge both Australia and New Zealand.
+On this premise, the two set for both nations to unite over a lamb barbecue, satirically among a floating party in the middle of the Tasman Sea.